Stay informed with the

 ANSWER: WMS Gaming, which makes Monopoly, is well aware that the trip around the board has been the most popular event in the series, and it brings the board back in new versions of the game regularly.

 But in video slots, players are always looking for the next big thing.
-Video slot games have much shorter popularity peak than did mechanical games in the days when three-reelers rule the slot floors.
+Video slot games have much shorter popularity peak than did mechanical games in the days when three-reelers ruled the slot floors.
 Game designers always are looking for ways to keep the games fresh and entertaining.
 Some of the Monopoly games without the trip around the board have been big hits, while some have had less success.
 But manufacturers do take note of what’s being played, and WMS is a sharp company that values player input, including that at its Players Life site online.
 There always seems to be a Monopoly game with the game board on casino floors, and I expect there will be for a long, long time.

 This article is provided by the Frank Scoblete Network.
 Melissa A. Kaplan is the network's managing editor.
 If you would like to use this article on your website, please contact Casino City Press, the exclusive web syndication outlet for the Frank Scoblete Network.
 To contact Frank, please e-mail him at email@example.com.